JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ##### I'm not sure how to log this as the border is shown for the last reply, so when loading the replies of a reply the border is reapplied and the connection between the reply and the parent is severed

 ### User card on hover on post author
-- Let us implement the same feature inside the PostView component where the user card shows up upon hovering on the post Author
+- Let us implement the same feature inside the PostView component where the user card shows up upon hovering on the post Author #DONE

 ### Invalidating data
 - Perhaps I should create an array with all the url patterns so that I can clean up the code, or create a function for the invalidation where I pass the current url #DONE